Philippine President Rodrigo Duterte Has A New Adversary — The Church

 Duterte speaks far worse of the church's criticism of his war on drugs.

 In January, he accused the church of being "full of s***, corruption and all."
-And doubled down on his criticism of the church after the pastoral letter.
+He doubled down on his criticism of the church after the pastoral letter.

 Sociologist Jayeel Cornelio says it's not just an emotional response by the president.
 It's a calculated attack to "delegitimize" the church's role as a political player.

-"So long story short, I think Duterte is simply, number one, capitalizing on public sentiment against the political involvement of the church.
+"So," he says, "long story short, I think Duterte is simply, number one, capitalizing on public sentiment against the political involvement of the church.
 And two, it is a systematic attack on any critique or any criticism of this current administration."

 Several of Pabillo's parishioners seem unperturbed by Duterte's blunt language, having long ago grown accustomed to his style.
 And despite Pabillo's sermon, many say they agree with Duterte's war on drugs — even the extrajudicial killings.